Online Stochastic Matching: New Algorithms and Bounds: Vertex-weighted stochastic I.I.D. matching with integral arrival rates.

-We first briefly describe how we overcome the \emph{bottleneck} case for the algorithm in \cite{bib:Jaillet} and then explain the algorithm in full detail.
-The $\WS$ for the vertex-weighted case in \cite{bib:Jaillet} is shown in Figure \ref{fig:JailletWS}, which happens at a node $u$ with a competitive ratio of $0.725$ (recall that \cite{bib:Jaillet} analyze their algorithm by considering cases for various neighborhood structure at a given offline vertex).
-From the analysis of~\cite{bib:Jaillet}, we have that the node $u_1$ (in Figure \ref{fig:JailletWS}) has a competitive ratio of at least 0.736.
-Hence, we can \emph{boost} the performance of $u$ at the cost of $u_1$.
-Specifically, we increase the value of $H_{(u,v1)}$ and decrease the value $H_{(u_1,v_1)}$.
+We first myefly describe how we overcome the vertex-weighted and unweighted \emph{bottleneck} cases for the algorithm in \cite{bib:Jaillet} and then explain the algorithm in full detail.
+Recall that~\cite{bib:Jaillet} analyze their algorithm by considering cases for various neighborhood structures at a given offline vertex.

+The $\WS$ for the vertex-weighted case in~\cite{bib:Jaillet} is shown in Figure~\ref{fig:JailletWS} (left), which happens at a node $u$ with a competitive ratio of $0.725$.
+Jaillet and Lu described and analyzed this case in Claim 5 within the proof of Lemma 7 from~\cite{bib:Jaillet}.
+However, also from their analysis, we have that the node $u_1$ in Figure \ref{fig:JailletWS} (left) has a competitive ratio of at least 0.736.
+Hence, we can \emph{boost} the performance of $u$ at the cost of $u_1$ by making $u$ more likely to match and $u_1$ less likely.
+Specifically, we increase the value of $H_{(u,v_1)}$ and decrease the value $H_{(u_1,v_1)}$.
 Cases (10) and (11) in Figure \ref{fig:secondModification} illustrate this.
-After this modification, the new $\WS$ for vertex-weighted is now the $C_1$ cycle shown in both Figures~\ref{fig:JailletC1} and~\ref{fig:JailletWS}.
-In fact, this is the $\WS$ for the unweighted case in \cite{bib:Jaillet} as well.
-However, Lemma \ref{lem:fu=1} implies that $C_1$ cycles can be avoided with probability at least $3/e-1$.
-This helps us improve the ratio even for the unweighted case in \cite{bib:Jaillet}.
-Lemma~\ref{lem:fu=1} describes this formally.